Kapeli/Dash-User-Contributions/docsets/Defold/README.md

 ./createdocset.py
 ```

-This will result in the following files/changes:

-* defold.docset - for immediate import to Dash
-* Defold.tgz - for upload as a User Contributed docset
-* docset.json - Will be updated with the Defold version of the source files that were used
+This will create the Defold.tgz file containing the actual docset and it will modify the docset.json file with the Defold version of the source files that were used.

 ## Dependencies